indaco/teseo/README.md

 - A comprehensive list of useful **Schema.org JSON-LD** types.
 - A comprehensive list of useful **OpenGraph** meta tags.
 - Support for **Twitter Cards** meta tags.
-- Easy-to-use functions to generate JSON-LD and meta tags.
+- Easy-to-use methods to generate JSON-LD and meta tags.
 - Render data types as **templ components** or using **template/html**.

 ## Supported Data Types